syedaziz27/lightsout/Readme.md

 # Lights Out!

 Lights out is a classic game where your goal is to toggle all of the lights off on the board.
-Clicking on a Cell will toggle itself and four of its surrounding Cells as well.
+Clicking on a cell will toggle itself and four of its surrounding cells as well.

-This game was built using the starter code given in Colt Steele's online React course.
+**This game was built using the starter code given in Colt Steele's online React course.**

 ## Screenshots